microsoft/botframework-solutions/docs/virtual-assistant/events.md

 ## Outbound Events
 In order to interact with a messaging client, your Virtual Assistant and Skills need to send events back to the client application.
-For example, the Virtual Assistant could send an event to a vehicle to set a new destination on the navigation system, adjust the temperature, queue up new music, etc.car, etc. The client application receives the event through the same [Activity](https://github.com/Microsoft/botframework-obi/blob/master/protocols/botframework-activity/botframework-activity.md) mechanism used for messages and is extensibile for additional metadata to be attached.
+For example, the Virtual Assistant could send an event to a vehicle to set a new destination on the navigation system, adjust the temperature, queue up new music, etc.car, etc. The client application receives the event through the same Activity.

 ## Event Debug Middleware